Ph.D., University of California, Berkeley, 2006

 Poverty, Inequality, Rural Communities, Gender, Family, Culture

-My research looks at the interactions of economic conditions, cultural norms, and family outcomes, particularly in rural areas.
+My research looks at the interactions of economic conditions, cultural norms, gender, and family outcomes, particularly in rural areas.
 I focus on families experiencing poverty, unemployment and low incomes in order to understand the ways in which their choices and decisions are impacted by economic constraints and community contexts.
 I pay particular attention to symbolic boundaries based on moral understandings, which are significant in organizing social life and influencing behaviors in cohesive communities.
 Through qualitative methods including in-depth interviews and ethnography, I have investigated issues facing families in a Northern California timber community; rural and urban communities in New England; and agricultural and tourism-dependent communities in the Pacific Northwest.
-My current and future research will continue to look at the connections between structural conditions, cultural discourses, gender norms and family lives, particularly for the residents of homogenous, cohesive, and rural communities that have experienced labor market and economic upheavals.
+My current research, in collaboration with Sociology faculty Jennifer Schwartz and Clay Mosher, focuses on rural jails and the growth of incarceration in rural Washington State.

 Tickamyer, Ann, Jennifer Sherman, and Jennifer Warlick, editors.
 2017.
 Rural Poverty in the United States.
 New York: Columbia University Press.
 Winner, Rural Sociological Society Frederick H. Buttel Outstanding Scholarly Achievement Award for a book, 2018.